Fairbanks House (Dedham, Massachusetts): History

-Jonathan Fairbanks came from Heptonstall in the West Riding of Yorkshire, England, to Boston, Massachusetts, in the year 1633, and in 1636–37 acquired land and settled in Dedham, Massachusetts, where he built the house on his farm land.
-The house is likely the oldest dwelling house in New England and the oldest house continuously owned by the builder and his lineal descendants.
+Jonathan Fairbanks came from Heptonstall in the West Riding of Yorkshire, England to Boston, Massachusetts in 1633, and acquired land in 1636–37 and settled in Dedham, Massachusetts, where he built the house on his farm land.
+It is likely the oldest dwelling house in New England and the oldest house continuously owned by the builder and his lineal descendants.
 It is also regarded as the oldest surviving timber-frame structure in North America.
-Since the original purchase, the estate has never had a mortgage encumbrance upon it.
-The house museum is now a well-known Dedham attraction.
+Since the original purchase, the estate has never had a mortgage encumbrance on it.

 There is evidence that some residents practiced folk magic in the house, including placing hex marks and various objects in the house to ward off witches and other evil spirits.

-Hex signs were carved into the mantle to protect the house from fire and witches.
+Hex signs were carved into the mantel to protect the house from fire and witches.
 Shoes have been found in the attic and behind the chimney, and are presumed to have been placed there to prevent evil spirits from entering the house.